Tenant fees ban

 Safety and energy performance certificates

-You are required by law to have both a gas safety certificate (CP12) and EPC for any property which is let.
+You are required by law to have both a gas safety certificate (CP12), Electrical Installation Condition Report (EICR) or Electrical Installation Certificate (EIC) and EPC for any property which is let.

 A gas safety certificate is extremely important, and ensures that all gas appliances at the property are in good working order.
 As a landlord, you are responsible for the safety of your tenants, and as such a gas safety certificate must be renewed every 12 months.